 A fun to read, illustrative guide to urban agriculture and preparation tips, created for uptown residents via our HealZone grant.

-1-page quick guide to growing in Long Beach highlights some best practices for growing your own food.
+Start simple!
+Quick guide to growing in Long Beach highlights some best practices for growing your own food in our bio-regional climate.

 Rent a small plot of land to grow your own garden.
 Community gardens are located throughout Long Beach.